API Key Types

 API keys do not have a baked-in TTL — they stay Active until rotated or revoked.
 The only paths to expiry are:

-- Normal rotation → previous key enters 24-hour grace → expires at
+- Normal rotation → previous key enters its grace window → rejects with

-- Merchant deactivation → all keys immediately reject with
+is_active = false, immediate rejection withauth_invalid_key. - Merchant account suspension → all keys for that merchant immediately reject with

-auth_merchant_inactive(401).
-This is separate from per-key expiry. - Manual rotation forced by ops — e.g. response to a breach report.
+auth_merchant_inactive(HTTP 401).
+This is an account-level state (the merchant account is suspended or no longer approved for the mode), separate from per-key rotation/revocation. - Manual rotation forced by ops — e.g. response to a breach report.
 Shows the same Revoked badge.

 Related